Terms and Conditions

 7. 16-17 year olds

 7.1.
 Students of this age must be aware that they will be placed in a class with adults and treated as adults.
 However, their teacher will have passed police checks to ensure there is no reason why they cannot teach this age group.
-In the event of this teacher being ill then and the school not being able to provide a cover teacher who has also undergone the check, the student will be moved to a different class with a teacher who has the necessary clearance.
+In the event of this teacher being ill then and the College not being able to provide a cover teacher who has also undergone the check, the student will be moved to a different class with a teacher who has the necessary clearance.

 7.3.
 Students aged 16 and 17 without a guardian in the UK must stay with a homestay.
 They must book, full board (packed lunch is provided by the families) and returned airport transfer unless a guardian (21 years and over) is meeting and taking them from and to the airport.

 7.4.
 A parental consent form must be signed and returned to us before 16 and 17 year olds can join a course.

 8. Disability Policy

 UKCE does not discriminate against anyone in terms of any physical or learning disability.
 The College may make enquiries during the booking process regarding students’ physical or learning difficulties and any other health issues.
 If you share any of these issues during the booking process we can better advise you.
 The resources at the College’s disposal are as follows:

 8.1.
 The lift at the Oxford Street site gives access to all floors.

 8.2.
 We do not currently have any provision for students with hearing difficulties in terms of induction loops.